SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 outcomes of inflation (CPI-U) and unemployment (U6).
 It just barely missed predicting the trend in the Labor Force Participation Rate.

-In those cases, increased Republican control of the government raised the probability of worse economic outcomes.
+In those cases, _increased Republican control of the government raised the probability of worse economic outcomes._

 __Conclusion:__ Republicans are not "good for the economy", but rather the opposite.
-This myth needs to die, now.
+That myth needs to die, now.

 _Note added in proof:_ a spelling corrector suggested changing "crosstabulations" to